-Students should be able
+Students should be able:

-- 1 to delimit and define a problem in the subject area - 2 to investigate, analyse and solve technical problems with the aid of relevant academic theories and methods
+- 1. to delimit and define a problem in the subject area - 2. to investigate, analyze and solve problems relevant for the subject with the aid of relevant academic theories and methods - 3. to systematize complex knowledge and data and to select and prioritise features significant for the subject at hand - 4. to make a critical assessment of the subject's various theories and methods